Antonino Di Giorgio: Minister of War

 In 1925 he presented a proposal for a substantial reform of the Army.
 His organizational doctrine envisioned the formation of stable and small-sized groups of permanent armed units, to be enlarged as needed; as the upkeep of a peacetime Army of 125 regiments represented a serious drain on the Army’s funds, leaving little to spare for weapons and equipment (in the early 1920s, an Italian infantry battalion only had eight machine guns, as opposed to the fifty-two fielded by a French infantry battalion), Di Giorgio had proposed to divide the yearly draft class (around 230,000 new recruits every year) in two groups, of which one, the minority, would carry out eighteen months of military service and be employed to establish regiments that would be kept in full readiness for the entire year (with priority given to Alpini regiments deployed at the borders), whereas the remainder, the majority, would be discharged after completing three months of training, and their regiments reduced to cadres that in case of war could be quickly reactivated by recalling the troops into service.
-In Di Giorgio's view, this sizeable reduction of the peacetime army would not negatively impact its readiness and would enable to spare funds that would then be used to improve the armament and equipment.
+In Di Giorgio's view, this sizeable reduction of the peacetime army would not negatively impact its readiness and would free up funds that would then be used to improve the armament and equipment.
 Di Giorgio's ideas, however, were not appreciated by the regime, committed to propagating the need for an extensive militarization of the Italian people; the High Council of the Army (composed of the Duke of Aosta, Luca Montuori, Enrico Caviglia, Giulio Cesare Tassoni, Gaetano Giardino, Carlo Petitti di Roreto and Giuseppe Francesco Ferrari) rejected the reform, which also entailed a reduction of the powers of the High Council of the Army in favour of the Chief of Staff, and Generals Luigi Cadorna, Gaetano Giardino, Enrico Caviglia, Vittorio Zupelli and Giulio Cesare Tassoni and Admiral Paolo Thaon di Revel all harshly opposed the proposal in parliament.
 The liberal and left-wing parties also opposed the reform, as they feared that the downsizing of the Army would result in the MVSN gaining more importance.
 Di Giorgio, who had stated that he would resign from his post as Minister if his reform would be rejected, kept his promise and returned to active service in the Army, commanding the Army Corps of Florence and then that of Palermo in 1926.